 Blue Ridge Parkway: A First Time Visitor Guide

 The Blue Ridge Parkway is considered one of the most iconic and (by many) the best scenic drives you can explore in the entire United States.
 I’ve personally driven through most of it over a few road trips and there is a lot of truth to it’s beauty and the experience you get when you’re on it, but at the same time knowing how to explore it correctly can really enhance the experience, especially if you’re a 1st timer checking it out and this is exactly who this post is geared towards.
+You’ll learn about this place, it’s history and the best stops to make when you travel through here.

 Overview:

 The Blue Ridge Parkway is a leisurely drive that winds through the Appalachian Highlands, with elevations ranging from 600 to 6,000 feet.
 Along the way, you’ll find scenic overlooks, hiking trails, historic landmarks, and visitor centers that provide a deep dive into the natural and cultural history of the region.
-These are all available throughout the drive and you will see many signs for each attraction throughout.

 Best times to visit: